-Effective fiscal 2003, our independent directors receive annual compensation of \$12,500, compensation of \$1,000 for each Board meeting attended, and compensation of \$500 for each Board committee meeting attended.
-Prior to fiscal 2003, our independent directors did not receive cash compensation for their services as directors.
-Our directors, other than our independent directors, do not receive cash compensation for their services as directors.
-All of our directors, including our independent members, are reimbursed for their reasonable expenses in attending Board and Board committee meetings.
+For fiscal 2004, our independent directors received annual compensation of \$12,500, compensation of \$1,000 for each Board meeting attended, and compensation of \$500 for each Board committee meeting attended.
+For fiscal 2005, our independent directors will receive annual compensation of \$20,000, compensation of \$2,000 for each Board meeting attended, \$1,000 for meetings attended telephonically, and compensation of \$1,000 for each Board committee meeting attended.
+Additionally, we will pay additional annual compensation of \$5,000 to each committee chair and \$15,000 to the Chairman of the Board.
+Our non-independent directors do not receive cash compensation for their services as directors.
+All of our directors are reimbursed for their reasonable expenses in attending Board and Board committee meetings.

-Each director is eligible to participate in our 2002 Equity Incentive Plan.
+Each of our directors is eligible to participate in our 2002 Equity Incentive Plan.
 Under this plan, option grants to directors who are our employees, or employees of a parent or subsidiary of ours, are made at the discretion of the Compensation Committee, and option grants to directors who are not our employees, or employees of a parent or subsidiary of ours, are automatic and non-discretionary.
-Each non-employee director who was a member of our Board of Directors before our initial public offering, which occurred in June 2003, and who had not received a prior option grant received an option to purchase 12,500 shares of our common stock effective upon our initial public offering.
-Each non-employee director who will become a member of our Board of Directors on or after our initial public offering will be granted an option to purchase 12,500 shares of our common stock as of the date that director joins the Board.
-Immediately after each annual meeting of our stockholders, each non-employee director will automatically be granted an additional option to purchase 12,500 shares of our common stock, as long as the non-employee director is a member of our Board on that date and has served continuously as a member of our Board for at least 12 months since the last option grant to that non-employee director.
-If less than 12 months has passed, then the number of shares subject to the option granted after the annual meeting will be equal to 12,500 multiplied by a fraction, the numerator of which is the number of days that have elapsed since the last option grant to that director and the denominator of which is 365 days.
+Each non-employee director who becomes a member of our Board of Directors is granted an option to purchase 12,500 shares of our common stock as of the date that director joins the Board.
+In addition, immediately after each annual meeting of our stockholders, each non-employee director is automatically granted an additional option to purchase 12,500 shares of our common stock, as long as the non-employee director is a member of our Board on that date and has served continuously as a member of our Board for at least 12 months since the last option grant to that non-employee director.
+If less than 12 months has passed, then the number of shares subject to the option granted after the annual meeting is 12,500 multiplied by a fraction, the numerator of which is the number of days that have elapsed since the last option grant to that director and the denominator of which is 365 days.

-Each option will have an exercise price equal to the fair market value of our common stock on the date of grant.
+Each option granted to a director under our 2002 Equity Incentive Plan will have an exercise price equal to the fair market value of our common stock on the date of grant.
 The options will have ten-year terms and will terminate three months after the date the director ceases to be a director or consultant or 12 months if the termination is due to death or disability.
 All options granted to non-employee directors who first became members of our Board of Directors after our initial public offering will vest over a one-year period at a rate of 1/12th of the total shares granted at the end of each full succeeding month, so long as the non-employee director continuously remains our director or consultant.
 All succeeding option grants to non-employee directors who were members of our Board of Directors prior to our initial public offering will vest as to 1/12th of the total shares granted at the end of each full succeeding month from the later of the date of grant or the date when all outstanding stock options and all outstanding shares issued upon exercise of any stock options granted to the non-employee director prior to the grant of such succeeding grant have fully vested.
 In the event of our dissolution or liquidation or a change in control transaction, options granted to our non-employee directors under the plan will become 100% vested and exercisable in full.